Addressing Maximization Bias in Reinforcement Learning with Two-Sample Testing: Acknowledgments

 We would like to thank Niklas Paulig for fruitful discussions in the early stages of this work.
-Furthermore, we want to thank two anonymous reviewers for their constructive feedback, which improved this manuscript thoroughly.
+Furthermore, we are grateful to the Center for Information Services and High Performance Computing at TU Dresden for providing its facilities for high throughput calculations. \rd{Moreover, we appreciate the valuable feedback of two anonymous reviewers, which helped to improve this paper thoroughly.
+Finally, we would like to thank the participants of the Conference on Reinforcement Learning and Decision Making (RLDM) 2022, the German Probability and Statistics Days (GPSD) 2023, and the Conference on Computational Statistics (COMPSTAT) 2023 for their fruitful feedback on this work.}

 \gdef\thesection{Appendix \Alph{section}}